 Penn Superfund Research Program (SRP) Center Investigator Presents at the Second International Conference on Cytokine Signaling in Cancer in Heraklion, Crete, Greece from May 30 to June 4, 2017.

 The synthetic lignan Secoisolaricirecinol Diglucoside (LGM2605) prevents asbestos-induced inflammasome activation and cytokine secretion in murine macrophages.
 Speaker Melpo Christofidou-Solomidou, PhD, Penn SRP Center Project Leader of Project 5

-Penn Superfund Research Program (SRP) Center Investigators and Trainee Presentations at the 2017 NE Region SRP Meeting, held in the Cabral Center located within the John D. O’Bryant African-American Center on the Northeastern University Campus
+Penn Superfund Research Program (SRP) Center Investigators and Trainee Presentations at the 2017 NE Region SRP Meeting in April, held in the Cabral Center located within the John D. O’Bryant African-American Center on the Northeastern University Campus